Subscribe to Design Weekly e-News

 “I think the sooner students start getting a mentor and understanding how they can fit in and transition from academic to professional work, the sooner we’re going to see our profession change in terms of how we treat equality,” says Caitlin Dashiell, a third-year master’s architecture student and PWIA’s current communications chair.

-PWIA also provides various opportunities for Weitzman students to visit architecture firms, helping to boost important connections.
+PWID also provides various opportunities for Weitzman students to visit architecture firms, helping to boost important connections.

 “There’s a lack of women role models in architecture, but not because they are not there.”

 The group hosts events, too—both big and small.
 One, held on campus on April 10, featured a conversation with Madame Architect’s Julia Gamolina and Winka Dubbeldam, Miller Professor and chair of architecture.
-During its first two years, PWIA held daylong symposiums titled “[Re]form: The Framework, Fallout & Future of Women in Design” and “[Re]action: Empowering the Future Leaders in Design.”
+During its first two years, PWID held daylong symposiums titled “[Re]form: The Framework, Fallout & Future of Women in Design” and “[Re]action: Empowering the Future Leaders in Design.”

 The idea behind [Re]form, says Bartuskaite, was to bring female architects the students admired together in one place.